 Ultimately, the new comedian becomes forced to produce and test mountains of jokes before they are able to accumulate enough that work to make up a stand-up comedy act that gets laughs.

 This is how I started and it wasn’t a pleasant or rewarding process.

-Related Article: The Inaccurate Assumptions I Made As A New Comedian
+Related Article: Bad Assumptions Can Kill Your Chances Of Success As A Comedian

 Even if a new comedian could get on stage 2-3 times a week, it can take a very long time to develop a hot 5 minutes of stand-up comedy material, much less 15 minutes or more.